Skip to main content

 The idea

 Agents fail in production in ways that are invisible until someone reads a transcript: they loop on an identical tool call, drift into inconsistent state, quietly get worse after a prompt change.
 Tracing makes those failures observable and evaluation makes them measurable — but a human still has to notice the metric, diagnose the trace, and edit the prompt.
 The PandaProbe Harness closes that gap.
-It is the operational envelope around your agent — a diagnostic workspace on disk, a toolbelt, standing rules, and lifecycle hooks — that lets the agent observe its own failures, analyze them, and rewrite its own operating rules, with no human in the loop.
+It is the operational envelope around your agent — a diagnostic workspace on disk, a trajectory trigger, and a second repair agent — that observes your agent’s failures, diagnoses them, and writes operating rules your agent can consult, with no human in the loop.

 The pull model